bhklab/DrugTissue/README.md

 load CTRPv2, CCLE, GDSC, and gCSI using the downloadPSet functions in PharmacoGx

-run GSEA_with_AUC.R to get enrichment scores in one matrix, named combined1
+run GSEA_with_AUC.R to get enrichment scores in one matrix variable called `combined1`

-load the XML clinicaltrials.gov reader from drugResultGetter.R , and run wordmine.R to generate a wordmine variable referenced in diagram generation
+load the XML clinicaltrials.gov reader from drugResultGetter.R , and run wordmine.R to generate the `wordmine` variable referenced in diagram generation

-all figures in their names figures.R files should run independently (Ctrl - A, run) , although any venn diagram generation doesnt seem to wipe the previous figure and just superimposes it

-all figures write to the plot window in RStudio.
-A simple addition would be to add the call pdf("figure.pdf") and dev.off() around every figure call to write directly to pdf.

-to generate the circos plot export the edges matrix generated at the end of "cytoscape edges.R" and import into cytoscape.
+all figures should run independently with automatic pdf generation in working directory set using `setWD()`

+Figure 1 was manually created using Microsoft Word

+`figure 2A.R` generates figure 2A

+`figure 2B.R` generated figure 2B

+`figure 3.R` generates 6 pdfs, representing the top 3 and bottom 3 drugs with strong and weak correlations respectively

+`figure 4A.R` generates figure 4A

+`figure 4c.R` generates the data for figure 4C, which should then be exported into cytoscape for network visualization